 A cargo of Japanese nuclear waste has been unloaded in the French post of Cherbourg, despite sabotage attempts by anti-nuclear demonstrators.

-A cargo of Japanese nuclear waste has been unloaded in the French post of Cherbourg, despite sabotage attempts by anti-nuclear demonstrators.
+Background: A cargo of Japanese nuclear waste has been unloaded in the French post of Cherbourg, despite sabotage attempts by anti-nuclear demonstrators.
 The unloading was delayed for several hours after a crane and section of railway line had been damaged.